Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 2. Decorate the robot

 Kids can decorate their robots using paint, paint sticks, paper, washi tape, silver bubblewrap & foil in any way they like.
-It’s best to direct them towards using smaller pieces & ensure everything is attached properly (with glue).

 The real magic happens in the second “layer” of decorating when children add details such as:

-• Eyes: coffee cup holders & bottle tops
+Eyes: coffee cup holders & bottle tops

-• Buttons & Dials: bottle tops & jar lids on the robot body
+Buttons & Dials: bottle tops & jar lids on the robot body

-• Antennae: pipe cleaners, metals bits etc.
+Antennae: pipe cleaners, metals bits, etc.

-3. Attach the limbs to the body
+4. Attach the limbs to the body

 Carefully line up the limbs and body and make holes at the ends of each limb (not too close to the edge).
 Create holes in the right places on the body as well.

-4. Attach the dowel stick
+5. Attach the dowel stick

-Once again, that handy responsible adult will have to use the hot glue gun to attach the dowel puppet handle.
+Once again, that handy adult will have to use the hot glue gun to attach the dowel puppet handle.
 It’s also a good idea to add duct tape here for extra strength.

-It’s playtime!
+Now it’s playtime!
 Create some silly robot voices, have fun moving the robot puppets arms and maybe make a funny Robot Puppet Show.

 Pin It For Later